baconpat/html5_offline_presentation/worked_with/01_web_storage.md

 !SLIDE bullets incremental
 # My Uses
-* Cache application data
+* Cache application data (JSON)

+.notes No need to hit the server once the data was stored in the browser

 * Save user changes while offline

-!SLIDE
+!SLIDE subscection
 # Issues

 !SLIDE bullets incremental